MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/New-AzureRmWebApp.md

 ```

 ### -AseResourceGroupName
-App Service Environment Specifies the name of the resource group.
+Specifies the name of the App Service environment resource group.

 ```yaml
 Type: String